astropy/astropy/docs/coordinates/frames.rst

 * `~astropy.coordinates.StaticMatrixTransform`
 * `~astropy.coordinates.DynamicMatrixTransform`

-    The matrix transforms are `~astropy.coordinates.AffineTransform`'s without
+    The matrix transforms are `~astropy.coordinates.AffineTransform`
-    a translation, i.e. a rotation.
+    transformations without a translation (i.e., a rotation).
 The static version is for the case where the matrix is independent of the frame attributes (e.g., the ICRS->FK5 transformation, because ICRS has no frame attributes).
 The dynamic case is for transformations where the transformation matrix depends on the frame attributes of either the to or from frame.

 Generally, it is not necessary to use these classes directly.
 Instead, use methods on ``frame_transform_graph`` that can be used as function decorators.
-Then just define functions that either do the actual transformation (for FunctionTransform), or that compute the necessary transformation matrices to transform.
+Define functions that either do the actual transformation (for FunctionTransform), or that compute the necessary transformation matrices to transform.
 Then decorate the functions to register these transformations with the frame transform graph::